OSHA Vertical and Horizontal Standards

 Pre-existing Federal Laws

 These are laws that were enacted before OSHA was created.
 An example of a pre-existing federal law is the Walsh-Healy Act.
 Its purpose is to set health and safety standards for government contracts valued at more than $10,000.
-Another example is the McNamara-O’Hara Act that requires employers to pay workers’ wages and benefits that are least as much as the usual rate in the area.
-The Construction Safety Act that regulates working hours and safety standards in construction contracts.
+Another example is the McNamara-O’Hara Act which requires employers to pay workers’ wages and benefits that are least as much as the usual rate in the area.
+The Construction Safety Act regulates working hours and safety standards in construction contracts.
 The Construction Safety Act is also a pre-existing federal law that is enforced by OSHA.

 OSHA Horizontal or General Standards